 4. Encourage Feedback: Promote open dialogue to address collaboration barriers.

-Microsoft Teams, as a communication tool, facilitated a productivity increase by fostering collaboration across departments (Microsoft Productivity Report, 2021).
+Microsoft productivity in year 2021, Teams as a communication tool, facilitated a productivity increase by fostering collaboration across departments.
 Utilize feedback tools like pulse surveys and team performance metrics to gauge improvements.
 Lack of collaboration goals leads to a “silo mentality,” where teams operate independently, reducing overall effectiveness.
 Strong team collaboration leads to the effective implementation of “Time Management Goals” as teams work more efficiently and prioritize effectively.

 5. Time Management Goals